-GCSE Design and Technology (Option) Exam Board AQA Outline of course This course is aimed at creative students who may be interested in a career in designing and making products.
-During this course, you will learn about: The GCSE allows students to study core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
+Exam Board AQA This course is aimed at creative students who may be interested in a caree in designing and making products.
+During this course, you will learn about: Outline of course The GCSE allows students to study core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
 They will also have the opportunity to study specialist technical principles in greater depth.
 The new GCSE places greater emphasis on understanding and applying repeated rounds of analysis in the design process.
-Students will use their creativity and imagination to design and make a prototype that solve real and relevant problems, considering their own and others' needs, wants and values.
+Students will use their creativity and imagination to design and make a prototype that solve real and relevant problems, considering their own and others' needs, want and values.
 Method(s) of Assessment NEA (non-exam assessment) 50% - Design & making portfolio Approximately 30-35 hrs - around 25 pages of A3 sheets that starts at the end of Year 10 along with a prototype product.
-External Assessment 50% Written exam 2 hrs - split in three sections with a specialist area Choose this subject if You have patience, perseverance and have a desire to solve problems.
-This is a part practical course with key design elements, so if you enjoy making using a range of different materials, you are already ahead of the game.
-Possible careers / future pathways Product design or product manufacture, engineering roles, architecture, mechanical or civil engineering, practical apprenticeships and A level Product Design.
-Subject Requirements Students must choose to continue with DT for the remainder of year 9 First and foremost an interest in designing and making.
-A good level of maths and English will be an advantage when solving problems and presenting assignments.
+External Assessment 50% Written exam 2 hrs - split in three sections with a specialist area You have patience, perseverance and have a desire to solve problems.
+Choose this subject if This is a part practical course with key design elements, so if you enjoy making using a range of different materials, you are already ahead of the game.
+Possible careers / future pathways Product design or product manufacture, engineering roles, architecture mechanical or civil engineering, practical apprenticeships and A leve Product Design.
+Subject Requirements First and foremost an interest in designing and making.
+A good level o maths and English will be an advantage when solving problems and presenting assignments.
 Must have good time management skills to complete coursework on deadlines.
-We ask that a contribution of £30 per year to support with the cost of materials over the course.

-GCSE Drama (Option) Exam Board AQA You will learn to create, perform and respond to theatre.
+GCSE Drama (option) Exam Board AQA You will learn to create, perform and respond to theatre.
 You will explore set works of key theatre practitioners and be able to analyse and evaluate their work.
 Outline of course You will devise your own work using a stimulus and following a theatrical style.
 You will also rehearse and perform a professionally commissioned work for your scripted exam.
 You will look at acting as well as technical theatre for a rounded understanding of the theatre and theatre-making.
 Method(s) of Assessment Externally assessed script exam20%Devised performance10%Devising log book30%Written examination (13⁄4 hours)40% Choose this subject if You love performing, creating, and analysing theatre.
 You have an interest in theatre, character, and storytelling.
 You enjoy collaborating with others.
 You like challenging yourself You wish to expand your creative thinking skills.
 Possible careers / future pathways Acting Teaching Directing Design (costume, set, props, make-up) Writing Media Performance Subject Requirements You must be available and committed to attend after school rehearsals.
 You must be able to work with others, creating and collaborating work.
 You must also have a basic understanding of what theatre is, how to create a character and what skills are used in performance.
 You must attend extra-curricular activities including clubs/trips and have the confidence to perform on your own and in groups in front of others as it is a requirement for the assessment.
 It is a requirement of the exam board that every student on the course sees at least one professional live show in year 10 or year 11.